Adolphus Busch Orthwein: Biography

 Adolphus Busch Orthwein was born on September 2, 1917, in St. Louis, Missouri.
 His father was Percy Orthwein and his mother, Clara Busch.
 His maternal great-grandfather, Adolphus Busch, was the founder of Anheuser-Busch.
 He grew up at Grant's Farm in Grantwood Village, Missouri and summered at Red River Farm in Cooperstown, New York.

-Orthwein was kidnapped by Charles Abernathy, an unemployed realtor, "a lone negro with a revolver" according to the New York Times, on New Year's Eve in 1930, when he was thirteen years old.
+Orthwein was kidnapped by Charles Abernathy, an unemployed real estate superintendent, "a lone negro with a revolver" according to the New York Times, on New Year's Eve in 1930, when he was thirteen years old.
 His abductor's father, Pearl Abernathy, returned Orthwein to his family on New Year's Day.

 Orthwein graduated from Yale University in 1940.
 During World War II, he served as an intelligence officer in the United States Navy, tracking German submarines in the Caribbean Sea.
 He served in the United States Naval Reserve in St. Louis and retired as Lieutenant Commander.

 Orthwein joined the family business, Anheuser-Busch.
 He served as vice president of operations until the late 1950s.
 Additionally, he served on its board of directors until 1963.
 He considered running the company as a birthright.

 In the 1960s, Orthwein acquired Starbeam Supply Co., later known as Starbeam Supply Company.
 The company, headquartered in Olivette, Missouri, sells lighting for large industrial spaces.

-Orthwein died of lymphoma on November 25, 2013 in Huntleigh, Missouri.
+Orthwein died of lymphoma on November 25, 2013, in Huntleigh, Missouri.
 He was ninety-six years old.
 His funeral was held at St. Peter's Episcopal Church in Ladue, Missouri.
 Another ceremony was held in Palm Beach, Florida.
-He was buried at Sunset Memorial Park and Mausoleum in Affton, Missouri, where his father was buried too.
+He was buried at Bellefontaine Cemetery.